 On May 14, 1990, the District Council approved Basic Plan A-9738-C for this site with conditions which rezoned the property from the Rural Residential (R-R) and Residential Agricultural (R-A) to the Residential Suburban Development (R-S) Zone, as discussed further.
 The property is the subject of a previously approved (PGCPB Amended Resolution No. 01-79(A)) Preliminary Plan of Subdivision (4-00064) to create one 92-acre parcel for the development of a private university for 900 students, a 250 room hotel, conference center, and dormitories.
 A 250-acre outparcel surrounded the interior parcel.
 That preliminary plan (4-00064) remains valid until December 31, 2010 pursuant to County Council Bill CB-008-2009.
-Upon the adoption of the resolution of approval of this Preliminary Plan of Subdivision (4-07005) the approval for Preliminary Plan of Subdivision 4-00064 (PGCPB Amended Resolution No. 01-79(A) will be null and void.
+Upon the adoption of the resolution of approval of this Preliminary Plan of Subdivision (4-07005) the approval for Preliminary Plan of Subdivision 4-00064 (PGCPB Amended Resolution No. 01-79(A) is null and void.

 The land uses for the approved Basic Plan (A-9738-C) are for single-family detached units, a day care facility and an equestrian use.
 Comprehensive Design Plan CDP-0701 was approved by the District Council on November 18, 2008 with conditions.
-The preliminary plan has been reviewed for conformance with the approved basic plan and comprehensive design plan as set forth in this staff report and as originally presented to the Planning Board, and found to be in conformance with those approvals.
+The preliminary plan has been found to conform with the approved basic plan and comprehensive design plan as set forth herein.